NSCC-COGS/GDAA2030/tutorial2/README.md

 # Tutorial 2

-<b>Assignment: find and upload the 3 .py scripts associated with tutorial 2.
+<b>Assignment: find and upload the two .py scripts associated with tutorial 2.
 Modify and upload the controlling script into functioning .ipynb file using google colab.</b>

 ***